bluvoid/Data-Science/Project_3_Flight_Delays_Anticipation/README.md

 See https://palletsprojects.com/p/flask/

 <b> - 20180710_README_API_CLOUD.txt: </b>
-How to use the engine (french version).
+How to use the MVP engine online (french version).
 There is no web interface, the algo uses the URL.